IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Uses ADSI to get information about the accounts and groups listed in the permissions
 - Exports information about the accounts and groups to a .csv file
 - Uses ADSI to recursively retrieve group members
+    - Retrieves group members using both the memberOf and primaryGroupId attributes
     - The entire chain of group memberships is not retrieved (for performance reasons)
-    - This means nested group members are retrieved, but nested groups themselves are not
 - Exports information about all accounts with access to a .csv file
 - Exports information about all accounts with access to a report generated as a .html file
 - Outputs an XML-formatted list of common misconfigurations for use in Paessler PRTG Network Monitor as a custom XML sensor